arc64/www.tecks.co.nz/books/types-of-research-evidence/approaches-to-research-into-learning-and-teaching/types-of-explanation/explanations-in-a-physical-vocabulary-and-in-a-non-physical-vocabulary.md

 ---
+grand_parent: 'Approaches to research into learning and teaching '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 1
+parent: 'Types of explanation '
 title: 'Explanations in a physical vocabulary and in a non-physical vocabulary '
 ---
 # Explanations in a physical vocabulary and in a non-physical vocabulary